 What are the expenses that I will face if I buy a villa in Marbella, Benahavis, Estepona or Sotogrande?
 We must consider two types of expenses: Expenses in the purchase and expenses after the purchase.

-Expenses in the purchase of a home in Spain
+Expenses in the purchase of a villa in Spain

 We will see in detail the following expenses: legal services, the notary’s fees, taxes paid when buying a home in Spain and the property registry expenses.

-No real estate agency fees for the buyer a home in Marbella
+No real estate agency fees when I buy a villa in Marbella

 The real estate agency fees are paid by the seller and are included in the price of the property.

 Expenses in a real estate lawyer in Marbella